pgkt04/bad-ui/README.md

 # bad-ui
-the code is actually really nice, check it out.
+The code is actually really nice, check it out.
-this was made as an alternative to imgui, nuklear, fgui that is minimal and doesn't contain bloat like these other ones do. this works with all renders include:
+This was made as an alternative to imgui, nuklear, fgui that is minimal and doesn't contain bloat like these other ones do.
+This works with all renders include:
 - directx9
 - directx11
 - opengl